Epigenetic regulation of neurogenesis: DNA methylation

-Neurogenesis continues after development well through adulthood.
-Growth arrest and DNA-damage-inducible, beta (GADD45b) is required for the demethylation of promoters of critical genes responsible for new-born neuron development such as brain-derived neurotrophic factor (BDNF) and basic fibroblast growth factor (FGF2).
-As such, upregulation of GADD45b leads to increased demethylation, increased BDNF and FGF2, and ultimately more neural progenitor cells.
+Neurogenesis that persists beyond embryonic development and through adulthood is referred to as adult neurogenesis.
+An important animal gene involved in the epigenetic regulation of adult neurogensis is the Growth arrest and DNA-damage-inducible, beta (GADD45b) gene, often studied in rodents like mice.
+Through the demethylation of promoters, GADD45b activates genes such as brain-derived neurotrophic factor (BDNF) and basic fibroblast growth factor (FGF2) which are essential for neural progenitor cell development.
+Consequently, when there is an upregulation of GADD45b, there is increased expression of BDNF and FGF2 resulting in more neural progenitor cells in adulthood.